Aero Turbo (Turbo Games): 96% RTP crash with sliding trap

 The comparison worth making is not between cells of this table, it is between the table itself and what you would get at $0.10 stakes.
 The same 2x target that hits 48% on a $1 bet falls to roughly 44% on a $0.10 bet.
 That drop is not visible in any single round, but over a long session it is the difference between breaking even and slowly being ground down by a 12% house edge.

-Playing Aero Turbo without falling into the small-bet trap
+Playing smart without falling into the small-bet RTP trap

 Single most important Aero Turbo strategy: play at $1 per round or higher.
 That one decision moves you from 88% RTP to 96% RTP, which is bigger than any cashout-target tweak could be.
 After you are in the good RTP band, pick among grinding at low targets, splitting with two panels, or chasing bigger multipliers on one panel.
 None of them beats the 4% edge, they just reshape your variance.